 Any questions, you can text / call me at 330-307-5704

 Thank you for your support.

-This is 22 years conducting the Annual 60 Plus Gun Raffle.
+This will be 23 years conducting the Annual 60 Plus Gun Raffle.
 This event was created by Joe Sassone to help the conservation clubs, associated with the Trumbull County Federation, with the opportunity to support their clubs and help support children conservation activities.

 The proceeds collected by your donation to this event helps support the Children's Education Fund.

 This Fund supports Children activities, such as air rifle and gun shooting, archery shooting, Archery in the Schools Program (NASP), youth hunting, fishing derby's, and wildlife education with Ducks Unlimited.
 These are some examples of outdoor activities to keep our conservation heritage moving into the future.

 Why you should attend this event.

 Starting in 2023, in honor of Joe Sassone, we will be renaming this event to "Shenango Joe 60 Gun Raffle".